top of page

 Follow up with requested materials

 If you were asked to provide additional information after the interview, be sure to share it promptly (ideally within 24 hours) and in one message for ease of access.
-This may include proof of teaching qualifications, references or other sample work and can be combined with the thank you message.
+This may include proof of qualifications, references or other sample work and can be combined with the thank you message.

 Tidal’s tips for interview success